 The paper would aim to map and make sense of viewpoint diversity issues in Australian higher learning contexts where controversial topics seem less open to scholarly debate than they could be.
 And suggest ways to promote greater viewpoint visibility on our campuses.
 The principle here is that intellectual pluralism should be accepted (and protected) as an inescapable feature of the practice of rigorous and open-minded scholarly inquiry in universities.

 Time constraints made the project quite challenging.
 Under the HxA funding agreement, the firm deadline for task completion was mid-July.
 In the event, while some parts of the process were quite stressful, there were few insurmountable setbacks, and only minor delays.
-After contacting many people across the university sector in March and April, I had good support from some colleagues (old and new); good engagement from some senior people willing to make time to share views; generous support from those willing to speak (and listen) at the May and June webinars; and some wider engagement since then, from those willing to read and comment on the (very long and wide-ranging) July working paper.
+After contacting many people across the Australian university sector in March and April, I had good support from some colleagues (old and new); good engagement from some senior people willing to make time to share views; generous support from those willing to speak (and listen) at the May and June webinars; and some wider engagement since then, from those willing to read and comment on the (very long and wide-ranging) July working paper.

 In Times Higher Education John Ross reported on the June webinar discussion.
 Since then, I’ve shared the working paper widely, but with at times very limited response from some university groups, particularly at senior levels.